Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 Enough banter let's start.

-WebRTC is a project that allows web browsers and mobile applications to develop complex RTC application using a simple API.
+WebRTC is a project that allows web browsers and mobile applications to develop complex Real-time Communication (RTC) application using a simple API.
 You can have a solid RTC application without having to write any low level RTC programs on your own by using the simple API.
 This API provides 2 functionalities for the developer writing the application:

 1. Get Users Media like Audio and Video